axelvaldez/radical-companies/_posts/2024/2024-01-15-growing-with-renchilada.markdown

    </tr>
    <tr>
     <th style='width:20%; '>What for?</th>
-    <td>A place where underrepresented people can learn how they can partake Silicon Valley&rsquo;s wealth.</td>
+    <td>A place where underrepresented people can learn how they can partake of Silicon Valley&rsquo;s wealth.</td>
    </tr>
    <tr id='_background'>
     <td></td>